natelevinson10/personal-website/README.md

 # personal-website
-My personal website created using next.js
+My personal website created using Next.js and Tailwind